kryptokrona/kryptokrona-kotlin-sdk/SECURITY.md

 ## Supported Versions

-The current supported version (which is not released as of writing) is v0.1.0.
+The current supported version is v0.1.0 however it's a pre-release (alpha) and things might not be stable.

 | Version | Supported          |
 | ------- | ------------------ |